MrGentle/svelte-runtime-components/README.md

 - Uses the official `svelte/compiler` to compile component source code.
 - Bundles the compiled output using **esbuild** and wraps the component with a standard mount/hydration interface.

-compileModule returns a client es6 module as a string, ready to execute in the browser via dynamic `import()`.
+compileModule returns a client ES module as a string, ready to execute in the browser via dynamic `import()`.

 ## Mount the compiled module in browser:
 ```svelte